salmonspirit/programmer/readme.txt

 Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.

-pathspec 'readme.txt' did not match any files